Brighter Future for the Baltic Sea Archipelagos

 • 27-28 April 2026 | Symposium

-Would you like to be notified when the call for abstracts or registration opens?
+Would you like to learn more about the Symposium and its themes?
 Subscribe to the Sakari Alhopuro Foundation’s newsletter!

 Sign up for the newsletter